Zackarioh/voxnote/README.md

 - French
 - German
 - Italian
-- Portuguese
+- Portuguese (Brazilian)
 - Chinese (Mandarin)
 - Japanese
 - Korean
+- Arabic
+- Hindi
+- Russian
+- Dutch
+- Polish
+- Turkish
 - And more!

 ## 💾 Data Storage

 - All data is stored locally in your browser's localStorage
-- No server required - 100% client-side application
+- No server required - 100% client-side application (except translation API)
-- Your notes are private and secure
+- Your notes and translations are private and secure
 - Data persists between sessions

 ## 🎯 Key Technologies